worldline/ProSA/prosa_book/src/ch02-02-creation.md

 ## Instantiation

-Processor uses Adaptors to adapt messages, so you typically need a single Adaptor instance to perform this role.
+A Processor uses an Adaptor to transform messages, so you typically need a single Adaptor instance to perform this role.
 This adaptor instance must be both `Send` and `Sync`.

 ```rust,noplayground